makepath/makestack/README.md

 # Mapstack

+## Environment

+For default, all the below services are already pre-configured and available to be used.

+- Backend (Django)
+- Celery
+- Frontend (React App)
+- Mapshader
+- Nginx
+- PostgreSQL
+- Redis

 ## Basic Commands

 You can use the shortcuts from Makefile.
 Type ``make`` on your terminal, and you'll see all available targets.